iltuoconsulenteit/DocCropper-Test/README.md

 The application reads configuration from `settings.json` in the project root.
 You can pre-populate this file with your preferred defaults or edit it later.
 A small status box in the interface shows "DEMO" or "Licensed to &lt;name&gt;" based on these settings.

+You may also place `.env` files inside the `env/` directory to override settings using environment variables.
+Copy `env/.env.example` to a new file like `env/local.env` and add values such as `DOCROPPER_LICENSE_KEY` or `DOCROPPER_LICENSE_NAME`.
+These files are ignored by Git so your credentials stay local.

 When you provide the developer license key the installer clones from the branch specified by `DOCROPPER_BRANCH` (default `dgwo4q-codex/add-features-from-doccropper-project`) rather than `main`.
 The same